yfujiki/VisionCoreMLSamples/README.md

 # VisionCoreMLSamples

+__NOTE : You will need to install [git-lfs](https://git-lfs.github.com) before cloning this repository by `brew install git-lfs`, in order to get the contents of *.mlmodels that this project is using.__

 Implement Vision related CoreML samples.
 So far, implemented all the models that came up new in 2019.
 (There is a BERT one, but it is not a Vision sample, so I skipped here.)

 ### DeepLabV3 example